Ethisphere TO HOST SECOND-ANNUAL “BEST PRACTICES IN ETHICS COMMUNICATIONS WORKSHOP” AT THE NEW YORK STOCK EXCHANGE OCTOBER 24

 NEW YORK (Sept.
-12, 2013) — The Ethisphere Institute, which annually selects the World’s Most Ethical (WME) Companies, announced today that it will host the second-annual “Best Practices in Ethics Communications Workshop” in New York City on Oct.
+12, 2013) — Ethisphere, which annually selects the World’s Most Ethical (WME) Companies, announced today that it will host the second-annual “Best Practices in Ethics Communications Workshop” in New York City on Oct.
 24, from 8:30 a.m. to 5 p.m.
 EDT, at the New York Stock Exchange.
 The workshop will focus on ethics as a key driver of corporate reputation.

 The workshop is being coordinated by Ethisphere’s Communications Advisory Board, which is comprised of recognized leaders in the corporate communications profession — including communications executives from WME companies as well as individuals who bring expert perspectives from academia, the leading professional association for communications executives and the world’s largest public relations firm.

 The workshop will feature expert commentary from industry leaders — combined with interactive discussion among all workshop participants — focused on key business issues and best practice sharing.
 The event aims to bring together communications, legal and compliance senior executives as well as leaders from human resources, information technology and various staff and operational areas.

 The robust dialogue around this year’s theme, “Working Across the C-Suite,” will include a dual focus:

 - Participants will delve into internal communication strategies that contribute to creating an ethical business culture that engages staff and enables organizations to earn and maintain WME recognition.

 - The audience will also explore external communication programs that highlight ethics as a differentiating brand attribute and positively position the business community with external stakeholder audiences.